Virtually everyone knows that fishing plastic worms have become one of the most effective techniques ever created.

-It takes practice, patience and skill to achieve optimum results.
+It takes practice, patience, and skill to achieve optimum results.
 Over the years I have caught largemouth bass, spotted bass, crappie, trout, catfish, and even a few carp using this technique.

 Below I Have Listed the Tackle I Use to Optimize My Plastic Worms Presentation

-1) My go-to bait is a 4.5 to 6 inch Roboworm, usually straight tail, colors vary upon weather and water conditions.
+1) My go-to bait is a 4.5 to 6-inch Roboworm, usually straight tail, colors vary upon weather and water conditions.

 3) Fluorocarbon fishing line 6-8 lbs, usually with low memory is critical to success!
 Fluorocarbon sinks while monofilament tends to float, negatively affecting the presentation.

 4) A 6’ medium action spinning rod and reel with a sensitive tip and a strong backbone is important.
-A rod that is too floppy will not cast the light weigh plastic fishing worms well.
+A rod that is too floppy will not cast the light weight plastic fishing worms well.

 5) Small split shot (optional) rarely used, when the current or wind is strong, or when fishing very deep water.